COVID-19: NCDMB, PETAN sign $30m capital scheme for oil coys

 “The Scheme will be triggered whenever the oil price of $40/barrel benchmark is reached and whenever there are such negative impacts on the industry.
 The $40/barrel trigger point strategy is important considering the rapidly changing nature of the oil and gas industry.

-“Loans granted under the Scheme will enable the beneficiaries to manage operating expenses related to the portfolio of oil and gas operations, bridge payment delays, and restock inventory.
+“Loans granted under the Scheme will enable the beneficiaries to manage operating expenses related to portfolio of oil and gas operations, bridge payment delays and restock inventory.

 “The Funds will also be applied in acquiring and maintaining assets, expansion or renovation related to ongoing projects for which working capital is being sought and refinancing of loans.